fewf/fewf.github.io/_posts/2014-11-3-Blog-Changes-and-Border-Updates.md

 I realized that what I essentially wanted was a custom border to the "main" section of the page (i.e., the one holding the text you're reading now).
 Enough queries Google eventually led me to find [the border-image property](https://developer.mozilla.org/en-US/docs/Web/CSS/border-image).
 It's a tremendously powerful alternative to the typical border css you might know and love.
 I'll try my best to explain.

+Here is the actual border that you see around this text right now.

 ![the actual border you're looking at now](../images/utz-border-image.svg)

-This above is the actual border that you see around this text right now.
 It's an SVG which the browser is slicing up into a 3x3 grid.
 The CSS looks like this:

 ```
 #main {

+    border-width: 4em 7em;
 	border-image-source: url(http://fewf.github.io/images/utz-border-image.svg);
 	border-image-slice: 32 64 39;
-	border-image-width: initial;
-	border-image-outset: initial;
 	border-image-repeat: stretch;

 }
 ```

+You can read this like